Abandoned & Little-Known Airfields:

 A site visit in 2002 showed that this structure, the last trace of the former airport, had been removed.

-As seen in the 2002 USGS aerial photo, not a trace remains of Congressional Airport.
+A 2018 aerial view looking north showed not a trace remains of Congressional Airport.

 Thanks to Charles Bruno for information about Congressional.